sws2apps/sws2apps-docs/organized/docs/how-to-use/ministry/ministry-timer.md

 ![Select Bible studies](./img/select-studies.gif)

-#### Well done!
-Now you know how to add your ministry information, including time and Bible studies, both manually and using the convenient ministry timer feature.
+#### Great!
+Now you know how to add your ministry report information, including time and Bible studies, both manually and using the convenient ministry timer feature.
 The app will help you to stay organized and accurate in your reports.